What addictions do you treat?

 When can a client return to work?

 Clients attending Infinite Behavioral Health are encouraged to increase their level of independence by working.
-Work is governed by client’s progress and the recommendations of their therapist.
+Work is governed by the client’s progress and the recommendations of their therapist.